How to Buy Pearls: The Ultimate 7-Step Expert Guide

 How to know if a pearl is real?

-Rub it gently on your teeth—real pearls feel gritty, fake ones feel smooth.
+Rub two pearls—real pearls feel gritty, fake ones feel smooth.